Belinhamesmo/inter-bootcamp/README.md

 - The user alwarady logged in the app, can request a PIX Key (a brazilian so fast and free transaction), send a PIX to other user (once the user has this PIX Key too)
 - And all the applications has just six routes
 - Simple, secure and awsome!

+## How can I test the API?

+You can use Insominia or Postman (or anything like that).
+Once you have one of theese installed, you must test the routes, it is in the folder "routes" of the project.